swyxio/swyxdotio/content/writing/technical/netlify/netlify-jamstack-indiehackers.md

 If you prefer reading to watching talks, you can check out [JAMstack.org](https://jamstack.org/) as well as the recently published [O'Reilly book on JAMstack](https://www.netlify.com/oreilly-jamstack/).

+## Using the JAMstack for your projects

-## At Least Your Landing Page Should Be JAMstack
+### At Least Your Landing Page Should Be JAMstack

 I find there is very little argument for having your marketing site NOT be JAMstack.
 A Twitter friend of mine recently lauched a side project he'd been laboring over for 9 months on Product Hunt.
 Unbeknownst to him it got to the top of HN a day later when he wasn't watching.
 HN brought in tens of thousands of hits and the site went down for hours... and my friend didn't know, because he thought his launch was done.
 Given a conservative estimate of 10,000 missed visitors and a 1% conversion rate, that is 100 users that were lost because the server went down.
 Not to forget negative impressions from existing users.